 1. Introduction

-GraphQL is a relatively new concept from Facebook, billed as an alternative to REST for Web APIs.
+GraphQL is a relatively new concept from Facebook.
+GraphQL is a query language to retrieve data from a server, as an alternative to REST, SOAP, or gRPC.

 In this tutorial, we’ll learn how to set up a GraphQL server using Spring Boot so that we can add it to existing applications or use it in new ones.